uyfresh/BEWD_DC_JAN2015/class02/INSTRUCTOR/intro_to_git.md

 - **Local:** we can "clone" a remote to make a local copy of the repository on our own computer.
 Once we have a local copy, we can make changes, and then push those changes back to the remote.

+## Forking

+Using GitHub, you can "fork" another developer's repository.
+When you fork a repo, you're creating your own copy of the repository that you can work on in parallel with the original source author.
+You'll be editing and pushing to your own copy of the repository without impacting the original author's repository.
+When your code is at a point that you feel it's ready to be merged with the original author's project, you may submit a *pull request* to promot the original author to review your work and consider merging it into their definitive source.

 ## Cloning